hongde-yu/hongde-yu.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a Humboldt Postdoctoral Fellow and subgroup leader at Technische Universität Dresden.
-My research interests are computational design of organic 2D crystals for magnetism, trasport and photocatalysis.
+I'm a Humboldt Postdoctoral Fellow and subgroup leader at Technische Universität Dresden, specializing in the computational design of organic 2D crystals for applications in magnetism, transport, and photocatalysis.